- 1 Top 10 Best Monitors For Video Editing Compared

 - 1.14 Factors To Keep In Mind

-Top 10 Best Monitor For Video Editing Compared
+Top 10 Best Monitors For Video Editing Compared

 Resolution and Features 9.4/10

 3840 x 2160.
 This one has some nice features on board.
 You can tilt, swivel and adjust to get the perfect angle, although that stand is wobbly and could feel sturdier.
 HDMI 2.0 lets you transfer 4K content at 60Hz.
-It has DisplayPort, mini DisplayPort, 6-in-1 media card reader and the monitor is energy star qualified.
+It has DisplayPort, mini DisplayPort, 6-in-1 media card reader and the monitor is energy star qualified and refresh rate 60hz.

 This monitor is a stunner, with superb images and details so clear, you’ll notice when you use another display and you won’t be able to wait until you get back to this bad boy.